FinTechNav/fintechnav-site/README.md

    - Run `npm install` to install dependencies
    - Use the Netlify CLI for local function testing: `netlify dev`

+## Code Quality Tools

+This project uses several tools to maintain code quality:

+- **ESLint**: Configured with a modern flat config system for JavaScript linting
+- **Prettier**: Ensures consistent code formatting
+- **Husky**: Manages Git hooks for pre-commit validation
+- **lint-staged**: Runs linters only on staged files for efficient pre-commit checks

+These tools automatically format and lint code before each commit, ensuring consistent style and quality.

 ## Deployment

 This site is deployed on Netlify with continuous deployment from the main branch.

 Environment variables required for deployment:

 - SENDGRID_API_KEY

+## Special Architecture Notes

+This project uses a specific modular architecture for the timeline component:

+- Individual company data is stored in separate files for easier maintenance
+- Content is separated from presentation logic
+- Global variable approach is used instead of ES6 modules for direct browser compatibility
+- Specific script loading order must be maintained in index.html

 ## Performance Optimizations